International students have additional requirements beyond the general application.

 Students who submit complete applications before the following dates will receive priority consideration:

 The CLB program develops all phases of academic English and helps students overcome cultural barriers in the classroom.
 The graduate section is a 6-credit program and a 5-credit Business Communications class taken in the first quarter for students who have completed the equivalent of English 110 and based on a placement exam.
-For more information, call +1.206.296.6064 or consult the Culture and Language Bridge Program website.
+For more information, call +1.206.296.6064 or consult the English Language Learning Center website.